daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - analytics services
 - API gateway

-## AWS Simple Workflow Service (SWS)
+## AWS Simple Workflow Service (SWF)

-SWS works similar to Step Functions but isn't serverless/unmanaged; hence, AZs must be taken into account.
-Nonetheless, it should be used in general.
+You should consider using Step Functions for all your new applications, since it provides a more productive and agile approach to coordinating application components using visual workflows.

-You can use SWS if you require external signals to intervene in your processes e.g. launch child processes from a parent and return a result.
+If you require external signals to intervene in your processes or you would like to launch child processes that return a result to a parent, you should consider SWF.

+SWF is not serverless and hence, AZs must be taken into account.

 ### Features